After 149 years, Colgate’s toothpaste tubes are finally recyclable

 Over the next year, Colgate will be rolling out these tubes slowly as it works with its factories and retailers to bring the tubes to market.
 The new packaging will debut in its Cavity Protection, Max Fresh Cool, Total Whitening, and Optic White lines—and will have artwork that says “Recycle Me!” to alert consumers to the new recyclability.

-In the interim, the rest of Colgate’s toothpaste lines won’t be recyclable—nor will other brands on the market.
+In the interim, the rest of Colgate’s toothpaste lines won’t be recyclable—nor will many other brands on the market.
 Colgate realizes this patchwork approach isn’t ideal.
 But its ultimate goal is to make recyclable plastic tubes the norm.
 In 2020, when it first launched a prototype of the tube for Tom’s of Maine, the natural brand and an independent subsidiary of Colgate-Palmolive, it submitted the tube to the Association of Plastic Recyclers, a trade organization that helps create standards for the industry.
 (Only some of Tom’s toothpaste tubes are currently recyclable.)
 Once the tube was approved, Colgate made its design open-source so that other brands could adopt it.
 Corra says Colgate worked with its third-party factories to manufacture this new tube; other brands that rely on the same suppliers will be able to easily switch to the new design.

 Even while launching a recyclable tube, Corra is aware that it’s not the only solution to the environmental crisis.
 Some activists argue that it’s better to eradicate plastic from products altogether, since there’s no guarantee consumers will recycle it (and, even if they do, some recyclers end up sending plastic to landfills, anyway).
 Corra’s team is continuing to explore sustainable new materials, such as compostable packaging, and creating refillable containers.
 “Our strategy is pretty broad,” Corra says.
-“We’ve got 9 million tubes around the world to worry about right now, so we had to do something now, but we are looking into next-generation materials.
+“We’ve got 9 billion tubes around the world to worry about right now, so we had to do something now, but we are looking into next-generation materials.
 We’ve got several irons in the fire.”